jrlucier/eero_tracker/README.md

 unzip eero_tracker-1.0.6.zip
 ```

-## Step 2: Generate Credentials for Connecting to Your Eero
+## Step 2: Generate Credentials for Connecting to Your Eeros

 #### Why do I need to run a script in my config directory?